Canon SX530 vs T1i

 It is notable that the SX530 offers wifi support, while the T1i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the T1i have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the T1i have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Canon T1i Manual.
+Further information on the features and operation of the SX530 and T1i can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Canon T1i Manual.